The lowdown (in their own words...)

 Other offices: Truro, St Austell

 Who we are: We tend to smile a lot at Stephens Scown.
 Our values (commercial, dynamic, friendly, integrity, reliable, and supportive) are at the core of everything we do.
-We are proud to be the highest ranked law firm in The Sunday Times Best Companies to Work For.
-We’re a law firm with a regional focus, but all the benefits of a big city rival.
+We are proud to be ranked for the fourth year running in the Sunday Times Best Companies to Work For.
 Passionate about the South West, we specialise in industries common throughout the region – green energy, food and drink, tourism, mining and more.
 But we also help businesses with a whole range of corporate and commercial affairs, as well as having a major private client and family law practice.
-As a firm we worked on over 100 deals last year and have band 1 Chambers rankings across four practice areas.
-We take great pride in our corporate responsibility and our commitment to the local communities in which we work guides our approach to business.
-Our people worked with around 60 different fantastic local charities and causes last year.
+We have band 1 Chambers rankings across four practice areas.
+We take great pride in our corporate responsibility and our commitment to the local communities guides our approach.

-What we are looking for: We are passionate about what we do, so we look for individuals who can demonstrate the drive, enthusiasm and ambition to be our future lawyers and partners.
+What we are looking for: We are passionate about what we do, so we look for individuals who share that passion, and can demonstrate the drive, enthusiasm and ambition to be our future lawyers and partners.
 Applications are encouraged from both law and non-law graduates with a strong commercial and business awareness.
 You’ll also need great personal and communication skills, as well as creativity and a sense of fun.
 There’s huge potential for the right people!

 What you'll do:Your training contract with us will be fulfilling, challenging and rewarding.
 Undertaking three seats in a variety of contentious and non-contentious areas, you will be able to discuss your preferred choices and be actively involved in your development and progression.
 High-profile and challenging work, extensive client exposure and important responsibilities will all come your way.
 You will be positively encouraged to think outside the box, be creative and come up with ideas that the firm can take forward.
-You will also be part of our young marketing group where you will share ideas, learn new skills and be a part of the firm’s marketing and business development plan.
+You will also be part of our Professional Marketing Group where you will share ideas and learn new skills!

-Perks: PMI, group life assurance, pension scheme, employee assistance programme, 25 days holiday, plus bank and public holidays, day off for your birthday, unique shared ownership & bonus scheme, performance related bonus scheme, flexible working and family friendly policies, childcare vouchers, cycle to work scheme, opportunity to join a number of social clubs, enhanced maternity and paternity pay
+Perks: Private medical insurance, group life assurance scheme, auto-enrolment pension scheme, employee assistance programme, 25 days holiday, plus bank and public holidays, day off for your birthday, unique shared ownership and bonus scheme, performance related bonus scheme, flexible working and family friendly policies, childcare vouchers, cycle to work scheme, opportunity to join a number of social clubs, enhanced maternity and paternity pay

 Sponsorship:Full funding provided where the LPC has not already been undertaken.